Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ![](imgs/github.png)

-## 1.3 Install the conda environment
+## 1.3 Create the conda environment

 Conda environments make it possible to install and manage specific versions of software and their dependencies without interfering with other project.
 It is best to install EasyNER in a new environment.
 To install the necessary packages for running the environment, open a conda terminal (called "Anaconda prompt" in the Windows program list) and navigate to the EasyNER folder you downloaded using the change directory command (cd).
 For example:
 ```bash